 - Dolphin Coast.
 This gallery features the Aquarium’s own pod of bottlenose dolphins.
 They also participate in a presentation that focuses on efforts in preserving this species and they do a live training demonstration.
-Seats are first com, first serve, with he option to purchase reserved seats.
+Seats are first-come, first-serve, with the option to purchase reserved seats.

 - Aquanaut Adventure.
 Visiting Aquanaut Adventure is a unique experience that allows guests to learn about marine life in some of the most intense environments on our planet during a voyage through this fully renovated gallery.
 Featuring some new species like the wood frog, Baja blue rock lizard and an African pancake tortoise.

 Along with the exhibits and shows, The Aquarium hosts many special events throughout the year.
 With adult-only events and events including children, there’s something for everyone to enjoy.
 An event that occurs monthly is Yoga by the Water, which is a unique workout experience.
 An adult-only themed event that happens throughout the year is Sips Under the Sea.
-The next one coming up is Halloween themed and is taking place on October 29th.
-Dress up in your best costume and enjoy the aquarium at night, kid free.
+Dress up in your best costume and enjoy the aquarium at night, kid-free.

 If you would like to host your next event at the aquarium, like weddings, meetings, birthday party or a special event, then visit here for more information.
 Be sure to stay up to date with all the COVID-19 guidelines to host an event here.